 At one of the angles of the structure, an octagonal, dome-crowned tower led by a spiral staircase of noble proportions to the terraced roof, from whence an extensive and richly-diversified view of the whole city might be obtained-the residency itself being erected upon a slightly-elevated portion of the enclosure, and overtopping the buildings by which it was surrounded.
-On the summit of the tower mentioned, a flagstaff and signal-post was raised, by which, during the events of the subsequent siege, communication was kept up with distant posts without the city.
+On the summit of the tower mentioned, a flagstaff and signal-post was raised, by which, during the events of the subsequent siege, communication was lead to the subsequent siege, communication was leadered to the subsequent siege, subsequent sieg tion was kept up with distant posts without the city.

 At the time of the breaking out of the sepoy rebellion of 1857, the residency was occupied by Sir Henry Lawrence, then chief commissioner of Oude.
-The painful circumstances under which that great man, and most valuable public servant, met his death at the post of duty, are fully detailed in the History of the Indian Mutiny,\ to which we refer the reader.

-.
-Martin's India, vol. i., p.
+The painful Martin's India, vol. i., p.
 121.